TraderStatus.com __________ Why Form Your Own Entity?

 • Other c-corporation fringe benefits include (if not discriminatory in nature): group term-life insurance, disability insurance, $ 5,000 death benefit, stock purchase plans, option plans, cafeteria plans, child care plans, employer provided housing an meals.
 Also non-qualified deferred compensation plans - are available to c-corporations enabling them to provide non-tax deductible contributions to a non-qualified plan (on a discriminating basis), with tax deferred benefits to the company executives.

 • You can allocate a reasonable portion of your income to Nevada, if you properly structure and segregate the business activities of each entity.
-But unless you change your State of residence to Nevada, and perform your work in Nevada, then you will not legally be able to allocate all of your income to Nevada.
+But unless you change your State of residence to Nevada, and perform your work in Nevada, then you will not necessarily be able to legally allocate all of your income to Nevada.

 • update: recently (2005) the IRS has been attacking owners of NV entities due to the high probability that those participating in aggressive tax abuse schemes have established a NV entity under the direction of Tax Fraud Promoters who are under observation due to the stepped-up enforcement in that area by the US Gov't.
 Sure, NV may promise secrecy - but when the IRS is threatening you with obscure fines of up to $10,000 for each tax form allegedly misfiled and for each allegedly required tax form not filed unless you cooperate fully by disclosing everything regarding your finances and investments, everything you know about the promoters and about all the people you know - well you get the picture, NV "secrecy" is a mere joke unless perhaps you have a team of high-power lawyers representing you.